What Is a Life Insurance Waiting Period?

 Suicide Clause

-Most life insurance policies have a suicide clause that lasts for two years.
-If the insured dies of suicide within this waiting period, the life insurance policy will not pay out the death benefit, although premiums paid may be refunded.
+Most policies include a two-year suicide clause.
+If you die by suicide during this period, the policy won't pay the death benefit, though premiums may be refunded.

 Pre-Existing Condition Waiting Period

-If you have known health issues when applying, the insurance company might impose a specific waiting period for such conditions.
-The length varies by policy and condition, and it dictates when you can receive benefits related to that condition.
+If you have known health issues when applying, the insurer may impose a waiting period for those conditions.
+Length varies by policy and condition.

 Death Benefit Period

-This is the time between the policy's start date and when the full death benefit becomes payable.
-It is often similar to the contestability period but can vary depending on the policy's terms.
+The time between when your policy starts and when the full death benefit becomes available.
+Often matches the contestability period but can vary by policy terms.

 Examples of Immediately Effective Life Insurance